namitacode203/studygenius-ai/README.md

 ### Installation

-If you already have the project downloaded, open a terminal and navigate to the project folder:
+If you have already downloaded or extracted the project, open a terminal and navigate to the project directory:

 ```bash
 cd /d D:\namitanvidia2\studygenius-ai
 ```

-Install the required dependencies:
+Install the required dependencies (only required the first time):

 ```bash
 npm install